 Phase 3 utilized a lengthy selection process to recruit and select case study participants.
 A protocol detailing the initial recruitment phase, selection process, consent, and case study project details (interviews, etc) was approved by Purdue IRB.
 An invitation explaining the case study project included a two-page pre-screening application that potential participants could submit if interested in being considered for the project.
 The pre-screening application provided us with information about the potential participant, including location, farm operation acreage and enterprises, transition plan, acreage, and crops, and why they are interested in participating in the project.
 This invitation was sent to farms that were known to be transitioning acreage, or planning a transition of acreage in Indiana.
 Based on the pool of pre-screening applications, five applicants were selected to participate in the project.
 The applicants were selected based on farming experience, scale, location, and transition plan to ensure a diverse range of participants in the project.
 This recruitment and selection process occurred during the summer 2018.

-Initial farm visit interviews commenced in December 2018 and continued through the winter months of 2019.
-One in depth farm visit interview is conducted each year, typically during the off-season, to limit time burden on participating farmers during the growing season.
-The second round of interviews was conducted in late fall 2019.
-Additionally, occasional phone calls and emails with participating farmers during other times of the year, including the growing season, keeps lines of communication open and allows for updates on each farms’ progress in the transition process and experience.
+Initial farm visit interviews commenced in December 2018 and concluded in January 2021.
+One in depth farm visit interview was conducted following each growing season, typically during the off-season, to limit time burden on participating farmers during the growing season.
+Additionally, occasional phone calls and emails with participating farmers during other times of the year, including the growing season, kept lines of communication open and allowed for updates on each farms’ progress in the transition process and experience.
 In total, each case study farm participated in three in-depth interviews face-to-face or via Zoom (2021 due to COVID-19).